EdwinChang24/resume/resume.typ

   date: [August 2021 --- June 2024],
 )

-- Led design and implementation of Android and desktop apps using the Kotlin programming language for a world-leading FRC robot scouting system, contributing significantly to the team winning its world championship division in 2022-2024.
+- Led design and implementation of Android and desktop apps in #link("https://kotlinlang.org/")[Kotlin] for a world-leading FRC robot scouting system, contributing significantly to the team winning its world championship division in 2022-2024.
-- Headed a team of counselors at Davis Youth Robotics' summer RoboCamps, serving students through 8th grade.
+- Led the Shelter Finder outreach project, developing a web app to help police locate available homeless shelters.
-- Led the Shelter Finder outreach project, collaborating with community members and developing a web app to help police officers in the local community locate available homeless shelters for those in need.
+- Wrote whitepaper on the scouting system's architecture and design, and publicly released the source code, now widely adopted by other teams as a reference design.

 #activity(
   title: link("https://scadnano.org/")[scadnano],